 - Lawsuit ”“ If all else fails, you have the option to file a lawsuit with the state government.
 If your case exceeds the state’s limitations, you may have to file with the federal government.
 This is something your attorney may be able to assist with.

 If you feel like your civil rights have been violated, we suggest contacting a Prescott civil rights lawyer immediately.

 If you hire our firm to represent you, our legal team is prepared to investigate the situation, gather evidence, interview witnesses, negotiate for compensation and prepare for trial if necessary.
-Our firm has an “A” plus rating with the Better Business Bureau and we have recovered over $750 million in compensation on behalf of our clients.
+Our firm has an “A” plus rating with the Better Business Bureau and we have recovered over $1 billion in compensation on behalf of our clients.

 Contact a Prescott Civil Rights Attorney Today